-Area or Urban Renewal Area - means the Columbine Square Urban Renewal Plan Area as depicted in Figure No. 1 and legally described in Appendix B.
+Area or Urban Renewal Area - means the Original and this Amended Columbine Square Urban Renewal Plan Area (both of which are the same and will not be altered as a result of this amendment) as depicted in Figure No. 1 and legally described in Appendix B.